axelelettronica/sme-rn4870-library/README.md

 ---
 This is a library for the RN4870 a BLE 4.2 developed by Microchip

-Microchip’s RN4870/71 Bluetooth® Low Energy Module is a fully certified Bluetooth Smart module offering Bluetooth 4.2 connectivity in compact form factor.
+Microchips RN4870/71 Bluetooth Low Energy Module is a fully certified Bluetooth Smart module offering Bluetooth 4.2 connectivity in compact form factor.

 With all of its advanced features, it allows the Bluetooth Low Energy connectivity to be included in